Licence and Registration

 Bicycles are not required to be licensed or registered.
-A bicycle license is not required for police officers to enforce the current traffic laws.
+A bicycle licence is not required for police officers to enforce the current traffic laws.
 Cyclists are accountable in the same way that motor vehicle drivers are, and may be ticketed in accordance with local and provincial legislation.

 Give Each Other Space

 Cyclists must ride as close to the curb as is safe and only ride in single file except when passing another vehicle.
 When cyclists and motorists pass one another, give each other space -- 1 metre (3 feet) is best.
 When 1 metre is not available cyclists should consider using a bike lane.

 Cyclists should not pass between two occupied vehicles, even if they are stopped at a red light.